How to generate an OpenAPI document with FastAPI

 Here’s how to add metadata to tags.

-How Tags Are Added to the OpenAPI Spec
+How tags are added to the OpenAPI document

 When we add metadata to tags, FastAPI adds a top-level tags

-Each tagged path in our OpenAPI spec also gets a list of tags.
+Each tagged path in our OpenAPI document also gets a list of tags.

-When FastAPI outputs an OpenAPI spec, it generates a unique OpenAPI operationId
+When FastAPI outputs an OpenAPI document, it generates a unique OpenAPI operationId

 for each path.
 By default, this unique ID is generated by the FastAPI generate_unique_id